-Once students have not enrolled at UT Arlington for the designated term, they are allowed to enroll in the next academic session.
-Upon return to the university, students will be required to earn at least a 2.5 semester GPA in order to avoid Dismissal for One Academic Year (Dismissal 2) until they reach Academic Probation or Good Standing.
+Students who are readmitted to the University can then re-enroll in courses.
+Upon return to the University, students will be required to earn at least a 2.5 semester GPA in order to avoid subsequent Dismissal 2 suspensions until they reach Academic Probation or Good Standing.